Mayank-Bansal24/Backup_utility/Readme.md

 		3.For installing Ninja: `sudo apt-get install ninja-build`

+		1.For installing PyreBase4: `pip install pyrebase4`

+		1.For installing Requests-toolbelt 0.10.1 : `pip install requests-toolbelt==0.10.1`

+		1.For installing Libarchive: `sudo apt-get install libarchive-dev`

 	1) mkdir build
 	1) meson build
 	1) cd ./build
 	1) ninja
 	1) ./backup_util

+# Conclusion:
+Therefore, we have finally created a utility that can provide the customer the necessary services in addition to all of the options he may choose from to maintain his data secure.
+Additionally, the application is particularly user-friendly in that we give the client the tools he needs to customize the backup process to meet his needs.
+Everything is operating really efficiently.
+With a few prior requirements, which we are also supplying as a script in bash to run initially, this application is able to be launched on any Linux machine.